amansinha09/BERT-Applications/README.md

 # BERT-Applications
-Notbooks for BERT applications like sentence classification, NER,
+Notbooks for BERT applications like sentence classification, NER, etc.